gmpassos/howler.dart/README.md

 ## Original project in JavaScript

 This library was originally written in JavaScript by [James Simpson](https://twitter.com/GoldFireStudios).
+It was ported to Dart 2 code by [Graciliano M. Passos](https://github.com/gmpassos).

 You can find the original project at [GitHub(howler.js)](https://github.com/goldfire/howler.js).